MarketingPipeline/Awesome-CSS-Resources/README.md

 [98.css:](https://github.com/jdan/98.css) A design system for building faithful recreations of old UIs.

 ### A

+[a11y.css:](https://github.com/ffoodd/a11y.css) This CSS file intends to warn developers about possible risks and mistakes that exist in HTML code.
+It can also be used to roughly evaluate a site's quality by simply including it as an external stylesheet.

 [AESTHETIC CSS:](https://github.com/torch2424/aesthetic-css) A vaporwave CSS framework. 🌴🐬

 [agnosticui:](https://github.com/agnosticui/agnosticui) is a set of UI primitives that start their lives in clean HTML and CSS.
 These standards compliant components are then copied to our framework implementations in: React, Vue 3, Angular, and Svelte.